vibhavrajkumar/hometrain/README.md

 4. Open an emulator or plug an iOS device in (plugging in a device is highly recommended)
 5. Run `pod install`
 6. Open the PoseEstimation Workspace and run the build
+7. Make sure your entire body is captured within the camera screen for optimal performance when trying a push-up or a plank (at the least, shoulders to ankles)